forntoh/LcdMenu/docs/README.md

 ---

-There are other documentation files that are generated using some custom scripts, run the `docs.sh` file to generate them:
+There are other documentation files that are generated using some custom scripts, run the `pre_build.bat` file to generate them:

 - You will need to have Doxygen installed to generate the Doxygen documentation.